 Right now, there are no specific tests for diagnosing multiple sclerosis.
 In order to diagnose multiple sclerosis, doctors use a differential diagnosis.
 This method of diagnosis relies on ruling out conditions with signs and symptoms similar to multiple sclerosis.

 Diagnosing multiple sclerosis quickly and accurately is important as permanent neurologic damage can occur in the early stages of multiple sclerosis.
 Early diagnosis also gives patients more time to adjust to their diagnosis.

-In addition to an exam and looking at your medical history, your doctor may perform the following tests:
+In addition to an exam and looking at your medical history, your doctor may perform the following tests for multiple sclerosis:

 Blood tests can help rule out diseases that have similar symptoms to multiple sclerosis.

 Also known as a lumbar puncture, a spinal tap allows for a small sample of fluid to be removed from your spinal canal.
 Spinal fluid tests can show abnormalities in antibodies that are associated with multiple sclerosis.

 An MRI can show lesions on your brain and spinal cord that indicate multiple sclerosis is present.